 Buzzing sound in headphones while on phone can be solved by closing apps in the background.
 It can also be solved by increasing wifi bandwidth, using mobile data, etc.

 Let’s have a look at them in detail –

 Close All Running Apps In the Background

-Headset buzzing is seen in phones when they have some sort of bugs in the UI.
+Logitech G930 audio crackle can be sourced from some sort of bugs in the UI in different phones.
 These bugs can cause buzzing/crackling noise.

 Whenever bugs are causing this problem, you need to wait for the manufacturer to update the UI.

 But before that, what you can do is keep your phone optimized.
 Clear your caches and close all the running apps in the background.
 This will solve the crackling.